Maktub: On Tour Now With EV!

 Rewind to 1996 … Seattle teems with musicians who fall in and out of bands, all of them wondering how to make their imprint in a city known for its homegrown musical giants.
 Kevin Goldman, just off the bus from Phoenix with bass in hand, meets Davis Martin.
 They play together the next day; it feels right.

 Davis calls on Reggie Watts, a young singer and student at Cornish College of the Arts.
 Born in Germany, Watts grew up in Great Falls, Montana, the son of an African-American Air Force officer and his French wife.
 Hoping to study jazz vocals and see what lies beyond the flat Montana horizon, he moves to Seattle, spends a few months at the Art Institute of Seattle, drops out, and begins performing with - in his word - “gazillions“ of local bands.
-After just a few minutes with Martin, Goldman, and original keyboardist Alex Veley, Watts realizes that this combination is unique.
+After just a few minutes with Martin, Goldman, and original keyboardist Alex Veley, Watts realises that this combination is unique.
 Before the end of the day they write their first song.

 “The balance just felt right,“ Watts remembers.
 “Kevin and Davis are a deep-pocket symbiotic rhythm section.
 Kevin came from a dub background.
 Davis had played a lot of in-the-pocket, trip-hop stuff.
 And I’ve always been into pretty much everything.“